 The court’s decision was the latest episode in an ongoing struggle between Poland’s liberal-minded Europhiles and its Euroskeptic conservatives over how to approach Polish history.
 Since PiS took power in late 2015, it has criticized the role of Poland’s liberals in the late communist era and framed the record of Poland’s post-transition leadership in catastrophic terms.
 The party has succeeded in doing so in part because Polish liberals have themselves failed to deal with their country’s thorny past, seeing few political benefits in, for example, formally commemorating its democratic transition.
 This has created a vacuum that PiS has now filled in service of its own ends.

 Since PiS took power, Poland has been swept by a wave of official historical revisionism.
 First, a number of PiS politicians started to suggest that prominent transition figures who now serve as opposition lawmakers were in fact in league with the former communist authorities.
 In December 2015, speaking at an event commemorating Poland’s 1970 riots, Polish President Andrzej Duda suggested that the country’s post-transition leaders had treated “communist criminals” as “men of honor.”
-His comments have been echoed by other PiS officials, such as the deputy internal affairs minister, Jaroslaw Zielinski, who accused the Senate Deputy Speaker Solidarity, of protecting communist informants during a more recent vote on reducing pensions for former Secret Service functionaries.
+His comments have been echoed by other PiS officials, such as the deputy internal affairs minister, Jaroslaw Zielinski, who accused the Senate Deputy Speaker Bogdan Borusewicz, a former member of the pro-democracy union Solidarity, of protecting communist informants during a more recent vote on reducing pensions for former Secret Service functionaries.